Update for 2019 – check out the Blue Habits video shot in RED Travel México’s Magdalena Bay ecocamp.

-As we head into December that means that the gray whales are on their way back to Magdalena Bay.
+Each December means that the gray whales are on their way back to Magdalena Bay.
 After making their marathon migration south from the cold waters of the Bering Sea down to the warmer waters of the Baja California peninsula, the whales mate and calve in the protected waters of Laguna San Ignacio, Ojo de Liebre, and Magdalena Bay.

 Whether you want to escape for a long weekend, or join a group on one of our longer excursions, RED’s Magdalena camp offers the perfect setting for your own magical whale experience.
 Inquire now for availability.
-The new CBX crossing in Tijuana makes it easy to get over the border and onto economical direct flights to La Paz.
+If you live in Southern California, try the CBX border crossing.
+This sky bridge makes it easy to walk on the sky bridge over the border and onto economical direct flights to La Paz.